dart-lang/language/working/1426-extension-types/feature-specification.md

 This section specifies the effect of including a non-empty `<extensionShowHidePart>` in an extension declaration.

-*It may be useful to support invocation of some or all instance members on a receiver whose type is an extension type.
+*The show/hide part provides access to a subset of the members of the interface of the on-type.
 For instance, there may be some read-only methods that we can safely call on the on-type, because they won't violate any invariants associated with the extension type.
-We address this need by introducing hide and show clauses on extension types.*
+We could write forwarding members in the extension body, but using show/hide can have the same effect, and it is much more concise and convenient.*

 We use the phrase _extension show/hide part_, or just _show/hide part_ when
 no doubt can arise, to denote a phrase derived from